Purges in Turkey following the 2016 Turkish coup attempt: 2020

 Due to the COVID-19 pandemic in Turkey, the Turkish parliament approved a bill which could enable the release of up to 100,000 prisoners, including people responsible for deaths.
 Political prisoners, journalists, are excluded from the pardon despite overcrowding and unsanitary living conditions already posing a severe health threat.

 The Turkish Interior Ministry has arrested social media users whose posts were "targeting officials and spreading panic and fear" by suggesting that COVID-19 "had spread widely in Turkey and that officials had taken insufficient measures".
 Several journalists, who were each reporting for local media, were detained for how they covered the pandemic.

 On 15 May 2020, the Turkish Ministry of Interior appointed trustees for the municipalities of Iğdır and Siirt, the Baykan and Kurtalan districts of Siirt, and the municipalities of Altınova town of Korkut district of Muş.

 Authorities had arrested or imprisoned more than 90,000 Turkish citizens by 2020.

 2021

-In February, following a failed operation in which 13 Turkey soldiers died, Turkey arrested 700 opposition members, maneuvering to shift blame onto the opposition and Americans.
+In February, following a failed operation in which 13 Turkish soldiers died, Turkey arrested 700 opposition members, maneuvering to shift blame onto the opposition and Americans.